 Himakånå is also known as "little Trolltunga".

-This small cliff near the small village of Hindaråvåg (1 hour drive from Haugesund) can be reached in only one hour - a huge contrast to the, in total, 12 hours you'll be hiking to/from the actual Trolltunga.
+This small cliff near the small village of Hindaråvåg (1 hour drive from Haugesund) can be reached in only two hours - a huge contrast to the, in total, 12 hours you'll be hiking to/from the actual Trolltunga.

 While the hike to Trolltunga covers 22 km in total, Himakånå is only a 6 km long hike.
 Also, the drop-off is only about 350 metres high - so in other words, maybe even manageable for those of you with a fear of heights!